 “When differences over case value intensify, litigators return to threats of relinquishing control: ‘Maybe we have to try this case;’ or ‘We feel good about our chances in front of a jury.’
 Underneath the games of litigation chicken that are the hallmark of settlement negotiation, heuristics lead to erroneous valuations and assessments of risk.”

 He says attorney would be well served, and would serve their clients well, if they make adjustments depending on their role at a given point in the process.
 “Many lawyers default to their role as advocates for legal rights without considering the quality of counsel they give to clients regarding risk management.
 This plays right into the endowment bias that potential clients carry, valuing property or experiences merely because they have them.
 When thinking about future risk, many lawyers exhibit an overconfidence and self-serving bias in favor of past success.
 Unfortunately, competitive bargainers are disinclined to compromise even when it would benefit their bottom lines.
 Of course, it goes without saying that clients are often better served by lawyers who have some experience in a courtroom.
 But prior success does not guarantee future results.”

-Joining Jeff will be Judge John Philip Miller, now retired from the Circuit Court of Baltimore City, who spent 16 years on the bench after a career in private practice.
+Learn what else Jeff has to say on the subject.
+He was joined by Judge John Philip Miller, now retired from the Circuit Court of Baltimore City.
+Judge Miller spent 16 years on the bench after a career in private practice.

 What They Will Cover: